 Any additional training needs of the AFC home provider and methods to obtain that training.

 The rights and responsibilities of both the member and the AFC home provider for notifying the MCO, MCO-contracted AFC provider agency, as applicable, of problems such as illnesses, adverse medication reactions, hospitalizations, acts of violence, accidents or complaints about abuse, neglect or exploitation.
-The Health and Human Services Commission Health Plan Management must be notified in the member, MCO-contracted provider agency or AFC home provider have a complaint or issue regarding the health and safety of the member.
+The Texas Health and Human Services Commission (HHSC) Managed Care Compliance & Operations (MCCO) must be notified if the member, MCO-contracted provider agency or AFC home provider have a complaint or issue regarding the health and safety of the member.

 Other conditions that reflect changes in the member's condition that might affect the appropriateness of AFC services.